adlibre/Adlibre-DMS/src/dms/templates/base/about_documentation.rst

 Adlibre can provide assistance with:

 * implementation
-* integratation
+* integration
 * modifications and customisations.

 License
 -------

-Adlibre DMS is provided under the terms of XXXX License.
+Adlibre DMS is open source software and is provided under the terms of 3-clause BSD License.

 For full details please see the LICENSE file contained within the distribution archive.